xdivayze/xdivayze/README.md

-# xdivayze welcomes you

-I try to write cool code.
-I strictly believe that AI in programming just leads to more work fixing it in the future.

 # What I am working on
 ## Papo, a game engine that supports hardware multiplexing
 - Currently, I am implementing the performence critical scene loading.